-5 Taylor v Attorney-General HC Auckland CIV-2010-485-226, 9 July 2011, [32] and [36] and the cases considered therein
+5 Taylor v Attorney-General HC Auckland CIV-2010-485-226, 9 July 2011, [32] and [36] and the cases considered therein.

-- public health).
+- 23 During the course of the COVID-19 pandemic, testing has been required in specified circumstances pursuant to the emergency power in s 200(1)(d) of the PHW Act (the power to give any other direction that the authorised officer considers is reasonably necessary to protect public health).
 High-risk industries have been required to undertake surveillance testing of their workforce (for example, hotel quarantine workers). - 24 Section 10(c) of the Charter provides that a person must not be subjected to medical treatment without their full, free and informed consent.
-This section largely reflects the requirements of Victorian legislation, which makes it unlawful to render medical treatment without the informed consent of the person concerned, except in limited circumstances, and which permits a person who is competent to give consent to refuse medical treatment.7
+This section largely reflects the requirements of Victorian legislation, which makes it unlawful to render medical treatment without the informed consent of the person concerned, except in limited circumstances, and which permits a person who is competent to refuse medical treatment.7